rkthoya/rkthoya/README.md

 * SQLite.
 * Bash.

 I'm currently working on a portfolio of personal projects.
-For starters you can check out the [new-site](https://github.com/rkthoya/news-site) and [podgretor](https://github.com/rkthoya/Podregator) repos pinned to my profile here.
+For starters you can check out the [new-site](https://github.com/rkthoya/news-site) and [podgretor](https://github.com/rkthoya/Podregator) repos pinned on my profile here.

 I'm also learning about [API Design](https://apiacademy.co/api-certification/).